 Panel 5 of the Charta of Greece covers central Greece and the Ionian islands.
 The modern island of Ithaki is clearly labelled as ‘Δολιχειον’ (‘Dolicheion’)!

-Professor James Diggle adds: the name printed on the island is ‘Δολιχειον’ (‘Dolicheion’), the name printed under it is ‘Δŏλχιο’ (Doul[i]chio[n]).
+Professor James Diggle adds: the name printed on the island is ‘Δολιχειον’ (‘Dolicheion’), the name printed under it is ‘Δουλχιό’ (Doulchio).
 What is interesting is that the second letter is not (as might appear) ‘o’ but ‘ou’.
 The two marks above the ‘o’ are the ligature of ‘u’ (upsilon) and ‘o’.
 It is a traditional way of writing the diphthong ‘ou’ in Byzantine and medieval manuscripts.
 So it looks as if what the map-maker is saying is that the island’s vernacular name is ‘Doulchio’, but that there is also the purist form ‘Dolicheion’.
 The exciting thing is that both the demotic as well the purist variations of the toponym can be directly linked to the Homeric ‘Doulichion’.

 Where did Rigas get his map data from?

 We consulted Professor Evangelos Livieratos of the Aristotle University of Thessalonika.
 He is a cartographer who has digitised and extensively studied the Charta of Greece and he is probably the world’s leading expert on the map.Professor Livieratos discovered that there were two versions of the Charta.

 His analysis has shown that Rigas based his map on earlier maps by a French cartographer called Guillaume Delisle (sometimes de l’Isle) (1675 – 1726).